Syria opposition group not up to challenge, says ex-member

 Kodmani said she would now work with people on the ground, institutions and projects that make more of a direct contribution to the current situation and the future of Syria.

-Her efforts would also focus on getting humanitarian aid into the country and building trust between local channels and countries outside Syria that were often sceptical of local groups.
+Her efforts would also focus on getting humanitarian aid into the country and building trust between local channels and countries outside Syria that were often skeptical of local groups.

 The U.S. State Department said it believed that Kodmani -- who has met Secretary of State Hillary Clinton several times -- would continue to work for Syria's future despite her decision to leave the SNC, and it downplayed the centrality of the SNC.